Introduction to Public Health

 Course Description

-This course provides an introduction to the discipline of public health.
-Students will gain an understanding of the basic concepts, terminologies, and history of public health.
-An overview of the functions of various public health professions and institutions, and an in-depth examination of the core public health disciplines is covered.
-Topics include epidemiology of infectious and chronic disease; prevention and control of diseases in the community including the analysis of the social determinants of health and strategies for eliminating disease, illness and health disparities among various populations; community organizing and health promotion programming; environmental health and safety; global health; and healthcare policy and management.
+This course presents an overview of the disciplines of community and public health.
+Topics include the basic concepts and terminologies of public health; an overview of various public health professions and organizations; the study, prevention and control of diseases in the community; the analysis of the social determinants of health; strategies for eliminating disease, illness, and health disparities among various populations; community organizing and health promotion programming; school health promotion; environmental health and safety; and an overview of the healthcare delivery system in the United States.
+Emphasis will be placed on the development of knowledge and preliminary skills to serve as an effective advocate for community and public health.
+Field trips may be required.
 Recommended Prep: English course, one level below transfer, or placement as determined by the college's multiple measures assessment process.
-Field trips may be required.
 Transfer credit: CSU; UC.

 Health and Wellness